wildthinkslaboratory/blog-kit/_pages/calculus/prelude.md

 # :::: hint
 # --partialborder pb1
 OK, its a trick question.
 We don't have enough information to compute the position of the car at those times.
-There's a weird and unexpected phenomenom that happens in calculus and this example will help explain it.
-It's going to come up very soon.

 **Remember:**
 If you know the position at two time points, you can figure out the rate of travel during that time interval.